ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * Parameters
    * `GameObject element` - The element of the controller to apply the highlight to.
    * `Color? highlight` - The colour of the highlight.
-   * `float fadeDuration = 0f` - The duration of fade from white to the highlight colour.
+   * `float fadeDuration` - The duration of fade from white to the highlight colour.
 Optional parameter defaults to `0f`.
   * Returns
    * _none_